-Local phone numbers issued by any particular country are fundamentally a digit sequence assigned formally to any telephone subscriber station working on a fixed line.
-The subscriber station hooks up with a telephone line or wireless-based telephony device.
-The latter could either be mobile phone or a standard landline.
-Usually, the telephone line connects to any device that transmits data through a Public Switched Telephone Network (PSTN) or other privately owned and/ or operated networks.
+Local phone numbers are exactly as their name implies; they are phone numbers for specific areas, used exactly like other local numbers.
+It doesn’t matter that they are virtual; they work exactly the same, with additional functionalities.
+The subscriber station connects with a telephone line or wireless-based telephony device.
+The latter could either be a mobile phone or a standard landline.
+Usually, the telephone line connects to any device that transmits data through a Public Switched Telephone Network or other privately owned/ operated network.

 Local phone numbers came into existence when the caller had to connect with a central switchboard operator controlling a given telephone exchange and request for a connection to a particular number.

 Thus, the length required for a particular local phone number is ascertainable by the total endpoints.
 Subscribers can also choose shorter numbers for endpoints they use frequently.
-These are called “shorthand” or “speed dialing” numbers and these get automatically translated to unique telephone numbers before calls are connected.
+These are called “shorthand” or “speed dialing” numbers.
+They are automatically translated to unique telephone numbers before calls are connected.

 How Local Phone Numbers Work

 Dialing plans in certain locations allow for dialing numbers in local areas sans the area code or even city code prefixes.
 Unique local phone numbers are also usable for high-capacity numbers having numerous telephone circuits, as is commonly seen in television and radio stations where multiple callers simultaneously try to connect.

 However, the formatting and allocation of local phone numbers is completely under the control of the issuing country’s government.
 In fact, in some countries, Local Number Portability (LNP) allows the subscriber to change his service provider without changing his existing number.
 This, of course, has certain geographical limitations.
 An example of this would be an existing local phone company being able to port to a competitor within the same rate center only.